 A stay at Longitude 131° is generously all-inclusive, even down to the in-tent bar.
 Guests discover a mini bar filled with treats, making a mid-afternoon snack an easy accompaniment to reading a book on the verandah daybed or simply relaxing with the view.
 A selection of leaf teas and pod coffee pairs with traditional Anzac biscuits, while individual servings of cheese, crackers, nougat and chocolate partner with beers, wine, juice and kombucha, depending on the mood.

-With his most recent posting at sister property Southern Ocean Lodge, Executive Chef Tom Saliba brings a passion for fresh seasonal produce and contemporary Australian cuisine to the menu at Longitude 131°.
-Working with a philosophy of bringing Australia’s finest premium produce to the Red Centre, Tom uses local bush ingredients and traditional indigenous techniques to create unique taste of Australia served, with a view to Uluru.
+With his most recent posting at Likuliku Lagoon Resort in Fiji, Executive Chef Ryan Ward brings a passion for fresh, seasonal produce and contemporary Australian cuisine to the menu at Longitude 131°.
+Working with a philosophy of bringing Australia’s finest premium produce to the Red Centre, Ryan uses local bush ingredients and traditional Indigenous techniques to create unique taste of Australia served, with a view to Uluru.

 A daily approach to designing each menu – where local and regional ingredients are the stars – is essential to the Baillie Lodges Culinary Philosophy which steers the dining experience across all the lodges.
-Tom is a strong believer in the sustainability side of food, from both environmental and economic perspectives and takes a nose-to-tail and root-to-shoot approach to produce.
-The result is a truly remote and extraordinary dining experience!
+Ryan is a strong believer in focusing on the origin of the ingredient and takes inspiration from the culture, customs and tradition to create dishes that have a sense of place.
+The result is a truly remote and extraordinary dining experience.

 As I eat outback-inspired dishes while regaled with stories of the canopy of stars glowing so brightly above, I’m overjoyed by the immersive experience.Samantha Jones Delicious